Eigenvalues of non-hermitian random matrices and Brown measure of non-normal operators: hermitian reduction and linearization method: Preliminaries

 \subsubsection{Brown measure}

 Let $\A$ be a von Neumann algebra equipped with a normal faithful tracial state $\phi$.
 Inspired by the above examples we might try to define the Cauchy transform of $x\in\A$ by the formula \eqref{eq:Cauchy2} and then define its spectral measure $\mu_x$ by \eqref{eq:recover}.
-However, in general this is not possible because formula \eqref{eq:Cauchy2} requires $\lambda$ to lay on the outside of the spectrum of $x$.
-In the non-hermitian case the spectrum might be a large set; actually it can be an arbitrary compact subset of $\mathbb C$.
-For such arbitrary subsets of $\mathbb C$ the moment problem is not well-defined.
+However, in general this is not possible because formula \eqref{eq:Cauchy2} requires $\lambda$ to lie outside of the spectrum of $x$.
+In the non-Hermitian case, the spectrum might be a large set; in fact, it can be an arbitrary compact subset of $\mathbb C$.
+For such arbitrary subsets of $\mathbb C$, the moment problem is not well-defined.
 Thus, knowing the Cauchy transform on the resolvent set of $x$ might very well not be sufficient.
-For this reason we need some more elaborate definition of the spectral measure.
+For this reason we need a more elaborate definition of the spectral measure.